Everything has a cycle

 Plants and Trees

-In the white sand, we save and allow different plants and trees to grow - traditional forest fruit trees, as well as medicinal ones.
-In addition, we farm plants that grow well in the soil.
+In the white sand, we save and grow different plants and trees - traditional ones, as well as introduced ones.
 These include cashew, pineapple and cassava.
 The soil changes away from the hillside towards the swamp.
 We have planted yam and are experimenting with other crops as well.

 Even though we have enough land, our approach is multi-tiered.
 With our mixed cropping, our main pest remains the Acoushi (leaf cutter) ant.
 We avoid using pesticides so are experimenting with food plants these pests do not find attractive e.g. bitter gourd.
 We are also experimenting with companion planting.